How can meditation help me focus?

 We discover that focus is not effort, but actually the same as being fully present in the moment.

-Devon teaches our midday, afternoon & evening classes several days a week.
+Devon teaches our afternoon & evening classes on Tuesdays, and midday on Wednesdays.
 She has a passion for helping students deepen their practice, whether you're just starting out or have years of experience.
-Join her for a class this week, or get a taste of her guidance virtually through WITHIN's channel on the Aura Health app.
+Join her for a class this week, or take her #MindfulStart Course!
+Or, get a taste of her guidance virtually through WITHIN's channel on the Aura Health app.